What Is Bad Debt Expense? How To Calculate and Record Bad Debt (With Examples)

 Here’s an overview of how to calculate bad debt expense using all three methods we’ve discussed when using the allowance method for recording BDE:

-• Percentage of Sales = Percentage of Sales Estimated Uncollectible * Actual Credit Sales
+- Percentage of sales = Percentage of sales estimated uncollectible * Actual credit sales

-• Percentage of Receivables = Percentage of Outstanding Receivables Estimated Uncollectible * Receivables Balance
+- Percentage of receivables = percentage of outstanding receivables estimated uncollectible * Receivables Balance

-How collaborative AR minimizes bad debt expense
+How collaborative accounts receivable minimizes bad debt expense

+Bad debt expenses, if they get out of control, can significantly impact your profits.
 The good news is you can minimize bad debts by optimizing the way you manage your collections.

 A collaborative accounts receivable solution—such as Versapay—uses automation and cloud-based collaboration technology to get customers, sales, and AR on the same page.
+It creates greater efficiencies, accelerates cash flow, and drastically improves the customer experience.
+Here are three ways collaborative accounts receivable minimizes bad debt expense:

-1. More transparent lines of communication with customers
+1. More transparent lines of communication

 Collaborative AR makes it easier for your AR staff to communicate with customers to clear up issues that often lead to payment delays, such as disputed invoice charges or missing remittance information.
 Instead of sifting through multiple email threads, AR staff and customers alike can find all the information they need in one place.